MicrosoftDocs/office-developer-lync-evergreen-docs/docs/technical-articles/answer-an-incoming-im-call-and-receive-messages.md

 Learn how to accept incoming IM calls from a contact and to receive incoming IM messages from the remote participant in your Microsoft Unified Communications Web API 1.0 Windows Store app in C\#/XMAL and XML.

-**In this article**
-Before you start
-Overview of the process for answering incoming calls
-Get ready to answer a call
-Answer the incoming call
-Receive incoming IM messages
-Parse received IM messages
-Additional resources

 Just like when you [make an outgoing call](making-an-outgoing-im-call-and-sending-messages.md), to accept incoming instant messaging (IM) calls, you need to handle appropriate event notifications.
 In this article, you’ll learn what basic events to catch and how to process them.

 In UCWA, to answer an IM call, you submit a POST request on the [accept](http://ucwa.skype.com/documentation/resources-accept) resource after receiving a notification of an incoming [messagingInvitation](http://ucwa.skype.com/documentation/resources-messaginginvitation)-started event.
 This will change the **messagingInvitation** state from Connecting to Connected.
 As a result, the underlying **conversation** state will also change from Connecting to Connected.